 Summary of Jungian Cows

-‘Jungian Cows’ by Penelope Shuttle is a poem that in the guise of a simple story of the Swiss farmers and their cows, says something more.
+This poem, in the guise of a simple story of the Swiss farmers and their cows, says something more.
 There is a depth in the poem that lies hidden from the surface.
 However, the story of the poem is simple.
 The Swiss farmers have a close relationship with their cows and they call the cows by different names.
 Generally, their wives milk the cows.
-If they are busy in household work, the husbands dress as their wives and milk the cows.
+If they are busy with household work, the husbands dress as their wives and milk the cows.
 They use milking machines to get milk.
 Humorously, the cows’ ignorance about the mischief and ironically, the mechanical approach of men towards their cattle in modern times, are significant aspects of this poem.

 You can read the full poem Jungian Cows here.